 Keeping chimneys safe in Sachse

-A1 Dependable Roofing And Contracting fire burning safety tips:
+A1 Dependable Roofing And Contracting, LLC fire burning safety tips:

 - Use only seasoned, dry wood.
 Never burn painted or treated wood

 - Don’t overload wood.
 Small fires generate less smoke and less creosote buildup

 - Place logs on the back of a fireplace and use kindling instead of flammable liquids